9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 this XML file at runtime.
 We load the widgets by asking the Glade runtime library to load a widget with a specific name.

-Here\'s a screenshot of an example working with Glade to design our application\'s main screen:
+Here's a screenshot of an example working with Glade to design our application's main screen:

 ![](figs/gui-glade-3.png)